9 Job interview tips for success

 First impressions count

-You only get one chance to make a first impression so make sure it’s a good one.
-As a minimum:
+When it comes to job interview tips, making a good impression is high on the list.
+You only get one chance to make a first impression, so make sure it’s a good one.
+As a minimum, prepare for a job interview by:

-- dress to impress, you will need to look neat and professional
+- dressing to impress – you should look neat and professional

-- arrive on time, early if possible – as a rule, 10 minutes early is preferable
+- arriving on time, or early if possible – as a rule, 10 minutes early is preferable

-- be polite and friendly to everyone you meet on your way to the interview
+- being polite and friendly to everyone you meet on your way to the interview

 Listen carefully